-Social behavioral research applies the behavioral and social sciences to the study of people’s or animals’ responses to certain stimuli (both external and internal).
-Such research is commonly conducted in the following academic disciplines: sociology, psychology, anthropology, economics, political science, and history.
+The term “social-behavioral” refers to human motivations, activities, psychological processes and interactions (small groups, families, communities, and whole societies).
+Social-behavioral research applies the behavioral and social sciences to the study of humans.
+Such research is commonly conducted in the following academic disciplines: education, sociology, psychology, anthropology, economics, political science, and history.